jfxcore/gradle-plugin/README.md

 **Kotlin**

     javafx {
-        version = "12"
         modules("javafx.controls", "javafx.fxml")
         configuration = "compileOnly"
     }

-### 5. Using a local JavaFX SDK
+### 4. Using a local JFXcore SDK

-By default, JavaFX modules are retrieved from Maven Central.
+By default, JFXcore modules are retrieved from Maven Central.
-However, a local JavaFX SDK can be used instead, for instance in the case of a custom build of OpenJFX.
+However, a local JFXcore SDK can be used instead, for instance in the case of a custom build of JFXcore.

-Setting a valid path to the local JavaFX SDK will take precedence:
+Setting a valid path to the local JFXcore SDK will take precedence:

 **Groovy**